Manage data ArcGIS Online

 Once you've created your feature layer, the item page for your layer appears.
 On the item page, you can edit details such as a brief summary of the item, a description, and terms of use.
 To help others understand the purpose of your content, you'll complete the item page.
 You can refer to the Item Information section for improvement recommendations.

-- On your coyotes_oakville feature layer item page, next to the thumbnail, click Add a brief summary about the item.
-In the Edit Summary box, type Reported coyote activity in the town of Oakville, Ontario Canada. and click Save.
+1. On the coyotes_oakville feature layer item page, next to the thumbnail, click Add a summary.
+In the Edit summary box, type Reported coyote activity in the town of Oakville, Ontario Canada. and click Save.

 Tip: